Don’t miss: Foundry Safety Part 1: Noise Control

 Permissible Exposure Limit

-Silica can be a much greater health risk to foundry employees than most would think.
+Silica can pose a much greater health risk to foundry employees than most people think.
 In fact, OSHA has moved the permissible exposure limit (or PEL) to 50 μg/m3 over an 8-hour workday for just this reason.
 Prolonged exposure to silica dust can have damaging effects on the human body.
-Silica dust, when breathed into the lungs, causes scarring to form thus blocking the absorption of oxygen causing other problems such as silicosis, lung cancer, kidney disease, and chronic obstructive pulmonary disease.
+When breathed into the lungs, silica dust causes scarring to form, blocking the absorption of oxygen and leading to problems such as silicosis, lung cancer, kidney disease, and chronic obstructive pulmonary disease.

 The PEL determined by OSHA is a level nearly undetectable by modern sensors.
-If the dust is not visible it may still surpass the limit.
+Even if the dust is not visible, it may still surpass the limit.
 It is always a good idea to test your environment to be sure it meets OSHA standards.

 Make sure your foundry is informed.
 Download the Silica Safety Infographic: Silica Safety Infographic (Download)